ally104/lexycrypt/README.rst

 Todo
 ====

-* Allow removal of access tokens from message list
 * Auto-generate image filenames
 * Allow long messages to be converted to animated PNGs
 * Move AES secret to be at author level and have a one-way hash